mohithashok/Business_Analytics_With_R/ps1/README.md

 Data: The data for this question comes from the file Wage1.csv.
 This data is for various workers at the employee-level.
-We have data on their average hourly wage along with information about their years of education, experience, tenure (years at the same Örm), and some job/industry characteristics.
+We have data on their average hourly wage along with information about their years of education, experience, tenure (years at the same firm), and some job/industry characteristics.

 Analysis: